Feedback

 « Back to Glossary Index

-Feedback, as used in psychology, is a mechanism to provides someone with information or reactions about their thinking, emotions, or behavior toward guiding/ enhancing future actions.
-Feedback is a critical tool for learning, motivation, and behavior modification, bridging past actions with future improvements.
-Psychologically effective feedback should be: specific (precise areas for improvement, not vague generalities), timely (after action to ensure it’s relevant and actionable), constructive (to inspire improvement and foster a growth mindset), and evidence-based (directly observable rather than subjective opinion).
+Feedback in psychology is a mechanism to provide someone with information or reactions about their thinking, emotions, or behavior toward guiding/enhancing future actions.
+Feedback is important for learning, motivation, and behavior modification — bridging past actions with future improvement.
+Psychologically effective feedback is: specific (precise, not vague, areas for improvement), timely (after action to be relevant and actionable), constructive (to inspire and foster a growth mindset), and evidence-based (directly observable rather than subjective opinion).
 Types:

 • Information feedback to inform about their correctness, physical effect, or social/emotional impact